tru-ID/sim-card-auth-ios/Tutorial README.md

 }
 ```

 The `init()` method of the class loads a base URL from the `AppConfiguration` which you defined earlier.
-It will return an URL either for a development server or a production server depending on the build scheme.
+It returns a URL either for a development server or a production server depending on the build scheme.
 The final line of the `init()` creates a URLSession using a private static method.
 Note that `createSession()` method creates a session configuration which doesn't cache or persist network related information; it is `ephemeral` for additional security.

 The rest of the file contains the `Endpoint` protocol implementation.
 First method `makeRequest<>..` creates a data task using the `URLRequest` provided and initates the call.
 When the reponse is received, the method calls the `handler` closure for success or failure cases.
 If data exists and there are no error scenarios, then it attempts to decode the data to the model type provided.